 that the builder has made a fatal mistake... moments too late to do anything about it, of course.

 Note that in order to qualify as an Absurdly Ineffective Barricade, there must be some obvious flaw on the part of the characters making it.
 If the defenses are well planned but the villain is powerful enough to burst through them anyway, it does not count.

 - In The Smurfs story "The Smurfs And The Howlibird" (and its Animated Adaptation), a Smurf tries to keep the Howlibird from destroying his house by piling a lot of furniture around his front door, only to realize that the bird destroys the house from above.

-- Happens to a elderly wizard in Discworld, he knows that he is going to die soon so he makes a chest that is magically sealed against Death.
-However, as Death helpfully points out, he made it airtight.
+- Happens to a elderly wizard in Discworld, he knows that he is going to die soon so he hides in a chest that is magically sealed against Death.
+Unfortunately, he made it airtight.